JuanLara18/Meeting-Scribe/INSTALL.md

 # Installation Guide for MeetingScribe

-This guide provides detailed instructions for setting up MeetingScribe on different operating systems.
+This guide provides detailed instructions for setting up MeetingScribe on different operating systems, with special focus on Python 3.13 compatibility.

 ## Prerequisites

-### Python 3.10 - 3.12 (Recommended)
+### Python 3.10 - 3.13

-MeetingScribe works best with Python 3.10, 3.11, or 3.12.
-Python 3.13 is supported but may require manual dependency installation.
+MeetingScribe works with Python 3.10, 3.11, 3.12, and 3.13.
 Verify your Python version with:

 ```bash
 python --version